Babbexx-22/Darey.io_PBL/Project4.md

 ```

-* In 'public' folder, create an index.html file and input the folowing code into it:
+* In 'public' folder, create an index.html file and input the following code into it:

 ```
 <!doctype html>